AgarwalConsulting/Go-Training/examples/net/README.md

 * Usually, uses protobuf for messaging, JSON is optional
   * Uses *proto3* syntax
 * Auto-generates client and server side stubs
+* Supports two-way communication using streaming
+* Middleware are known as interceptors
+* Isn't well supported in the browser

 ### HTTP 1.1 vs HTTP 2 Service (Layer 5, 6 & 7)